knopflerfish/knopflerfish.org/knopflerfish.org/trunk/osgi/bundles_opt/httpclient_connector/readme.txt

 org.knopflerfish.httpclient_connector.proxy.server=<host>
 org.knopflerfish.httpclient_connector.proxy.port=<int>
+org.knopflerfish.httpclient_connector.proxy.nonProxyHosts=<host regexp>|<host regexp>|...

+When any of the above properties are not set the bundle fall backs to use the standard ones "http.proxyHost", "http.proxyPort" and "http.nonProxyHosts".
+Note that if this bundle is used on a runtime with a String-class that does not have a matches(String)-method the regular expressions for the non-proxy hosts must not contain any kind of wild carding (the match will in this case be performed by checking if the host-regexp is equal to the host part of the connection URI.

 Some proxies require authenication.
 The following properties allow you to set up the connector properly in such environments.
 (Requires